Let's bust the myth of "I am not creative"!

 At one point I argued with Diane, a lawyer friend who was convinced that she was not creative, for 1.5 hours.
 Being well versed in arguing, she made some concessions, but it didn't change her belief.

 So we went to my studio.
 I showed her one of my Fast and Fabulous methods.
 5 minutes later she painted her stained T-shirt into an art shirt.
 Followed by cutting a bed sheet into the Drama vest with my no-seam pattern and turned it into a stunning art piece.
+(You can see it below - it's the the second photo.)

-Try it for yourself!
 The first vest below is made from a sarong.
 The second one is the Drama vest that Diane painted.

 It is just a rectangle with 2 holes.
 You can get FREE videos, the pattern and different ways to wear it HERE.